FriendsOfSymfony/FOSJsRoutingBundle/CONTRIBUTING.md

 $ phantomjs js/run_jsunit.js js/router_test.html
 ```

-Alternatively you can open `Resources/js/router_test.html` in your browser.
+Alternatively you can open `Resources/js/router_test.html` in your browser which
+runs the same test suite with a graphical output.

 Compiling the JavaScript files
 ------------------------------